deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/brda-deposits.md

 step; you will need to set up an sFTP server yourself, and copy the files from Google Cloud Storage to the server.

-The cursor can be checked using the `nomulus pending_escrow` command. files available for ICANN via SFTP.
+The cursor can be checked using the `nomulus pending_escrow` command.

 ## Generating BRDA deposits manually